Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 ### Paper Section Summaries Using Structured Abstracts.

-The following datasets follow a similar methodolgy described in Structured Summarization of Academic Publications by Alexios Gidiotis, Grigorios Tsoumakas
+The following datasets follow a similar methodology described in Structured Summarization of Academic Publications by Alexios Gidiotis, Grigorios Tsoumakas
 [ https://arxiv.org/abs/1905.07695 ].

 Certain papers have abstracts in a structured format; ie a paper abstract may contain a seperate section for the background, methods, results, conclusion, etc.